 Throughout her studies, and in professional internship roles, Casey has maintained a strong focus on unique sustainable design solutions and creative designs targeted at enhancing civic spaces and their engagement with their communities.
-In one of these internship roles she also played a key role in the rehabilitation of a warehouse space in Denver’s RiNo neighborhood into the thriving Denver Central Market food hall project, a hub for activity in the city’s rapidly-changing arts district.
+In one of these internships she also played a key role in the rehabilitation of a warehouse space in Denver’s RiNo neighborhood into the thriving Denver Central Market food hall project, a hub for activity in the city’s rapidly-changing arts district.